NeoSemiDen/MP-VSD-RV-SoC-TO-P/Week_0/Week_0_readme.md

 ## ✅ Key Highlights
 - Attended the **Welcome Call** to understand the program roadmap and expectations.
 - Successfully installed and configured the **open-source EDA toolchain**.
-- Cloned and verified the initial **reference project** to ensure the setup is ready.
+- Ensured that the setup is ready and went through introductory video on SoC design and planning.

 ---